-You will then meet individually with a counselor, who will provide detailed information about the abortion procedure, possible complications, and aftercare.
-The counseling session is also an opportunity to ask questions, to talk about how this experience has been for you, and any emotional, religious, or relationship issues you may wish to discuss.
+Please indicate to staff if you would like a counselor to speak with you over the phone prior to your procedure.
+The counseling session is an opportunity to ask questions, to talk about how this experience has been for you, and any emotional, religious, or relationship issues you may wish to discuss.

 Plan on 4-6 hours at the clinic for your abortion appointment.
 Medication abortion appointments generally take a little less time than in-clinic procedures.